 Unlike the internal project proposal, an external project proposal is what you submit to parties outside your company (also known as external stakeholders).
 Examples of such groups are the government, a prospective client, or a community organization.

-Compared to a solicited proposal, making an unsolicited one will require more research and effort.
-One of the most important things you’ll have to establish here is the relevance of your project and its viability.
+Compared to a solicited proposal, making an unsolicited one will require more research and effort to establish the relevance of your project and its viability for the potential client.

 Renewal Project Proposal

 If the contract was terminated for unfavorable circumstances (e.g., missed deadlines, prematurely depleted resources), you’ll have to take time to evaluate the causes of the past mistakes and guarantee they won’t happen a second time.

 Key Components of a Project Proposal